Mission & Goal

 The goal of The Naming Project is to provide a safe and sacred space where youth of all sexual orientations and gender identities are named and claimed by a loving God; can explore and share faith; experience healthy and life-giving community; reach out to others; and advocate for systemic change in church and society.

-In Minneapolis in the fall of 2002 Jay Wiesner was approached by a Christian educator working with parents of a gay son who were looking for a safe environment for the youth to discuss his sexuality and also to understand himself as a child of God.
+In Minneapolis in the fall of 2002, Jay was approached by a Christian educator working with parents of a gay son who were looking for a safe environment for the youth to discuss his sexuality and also to understand himself as a child of God.
 Was there a place or organization that would allow the youth to have a healthy view of his sexuality and also talk about his spirituality?

 Several area school districts had created strong LGBTQ youth groups and support groups, but none dealt with the area of spirituality-and they knew of few resources.
 In fact, in conversation with one youth group leader Jay was told that she didn’t see the use of a group that dealt with sexuality and spirituality.
 However, within two months Jay was approached by this same youth group leader who said that in the midst of the group conversations the youth now continued to talk about the Bible, the religious right, and question whether there was a place for them in organized religion.
 She encouraged Jay to find or develop such a group.

 Having had these experiences, Brad knew that a space needed to be a space for youth to find community and know that they were safe and accepted for who they were.
-While in Massachusetts, Brad began working on the idea of a camp for LGBTQ youth that would hold components of faith and spirituality.
+Brad began working on the idea of a camp for LGBTQ youth that would hold components of faith and spirituality.
 Brad also had a vision of documenting this event either through a book or documentary.

 Within weeks Jay, Ross, and Brad were developing The Naming Project program with Brad directing and overseeing camp planning and development, Ross developing programmatic planning and fundraising, and Jay overseeing pastoral care and youth outreach.
 Together they worked on Board development and visioning.
 It took a year of preparation by the Advisory Board and staff to gear up for the first week of camp.